-My mushroom vegetarian bolognese recipe is the biggest deviation from the classic, but, in many ways, I think it stays true to this ultimate comfort food.
+My mushroom vegetarian bolognese sauce recipe is the biggest deviation from the classic, but, in many ways, I think it stays true to this ultimate comfort food.

 And they work just as well here, helping the vegetarian bolognese sauce to develop many of the rich, complex flavors of the original that the spaghetti absorbs.

 So tell me, in the comments below, what is your family favourite recipe?